ArkadiyBalakin/EKS-Terraform/README.txt

 --- AmazonEC2ContainerRegistryReadOnly
 -- Security Group for the Worker Nodes
 -- Launch template
--- Autoscaling Group with mixed On-Demand-20% & Spot-80% instances
+-- Autoscaling Group with mixed On-Demand-25% & Spot-75% instances

 NOTES:

 - In this project for the variables i used .tfvars instead of regular variables.
 But regular variable file also provided with default parameters.
-If .tfvars file has not been passed when running the apply command, default values from variables.tf file will be applied
+If .tfvars file has not been passed when running the apply command, default values from variables.tf file can be applied

 CLEAN-UP:

 - make rm-backend - delete everything that was created in backend

 - make destroy - delete everything that was created in apply

-ISSUES:

-- In Terraform AWS Provider Version 4 upgrade versioning, server_side_encryption_configuration arguments are read-only.
-We cannot pass like argument anymore.
-They are have to be created as resource

-- Also make sure that S3 remote backend with Dynamodb table for locking creates first

-- Issue with creating S3 bucket with Dynamodb table.
-Make sure you didn't specify any credentials or profiles in terraform code as those will override your local environment credentials.
-Created script to fetch local environment credentials.
-This script have to be run first to avoid 403 Acess Denied error